 - Drivers Card Or ADR Card (anti key theft)

-- Additional Immobiliser via secure BUS line
+- Additional Immobiliser via a secure BUS line

-- Additional Siren for internal protection
+- 2nd Siren for internal protection

 - Pager Output